 Firstly, Spreadsheet software like Microsoft Excel deals with numbers.
 But in some cases, you find yourself in a position where you need to store a large amount of text in Excel and some of the texts don’t fit in the cells properly.
 Yes, you can do it by making the column wider.
 But when you need to display a major portion of your dataset, you find a lot of difficulties.
 The most accurate way is to use the wrap text option.
 Now, all of a sudden you need to unwrap text in Excel.
 This article will give a proper guideline on how to unwrap text in Excel in an efficient way.

 What Is Wrap Text in Excel?

 Here, in cell ‘B4’ & cell ‘C4’, we get different alignments.
-As we used to wrap text feature in cell ‘C4’, it enhanced the column width and showed all the text in two lines whereas, in cell ‘B4’, we didn’t use the wrap text feature which is why the text is cut off at the cell border.
+As we used the wrap text feature in cell ‘C4‘, it enhanced the column width and showed all the text in two lines whereas, in cell ‘B4’, we didn’t use the wrap text feature which is why the text is cut off at the cell border.

-4 Methods to Unwrap Text in Excel
+How to Unwrap Text in Excel: 4 Methods

 1. Unwrap Text Using Home Tab in Excel

-As we have a dataset that used the wrap text feature previously and we need to unwrap text in this dataset.
+As we have a dataset that used the Wrap Text feature previously and we need to unwrap text in this dataset.
 The first and the most common way is to use a ribbon option from the Home tab.

 - Firstly, select the required cell to unwrap